About WorldQuant University

 Traditionally, individuals with graduate degrees in Financial Engineering have worked in roles in the financial industry including:

-• Portfolio Manager: These individuals help companies and traders optimally allocate capital among different investment strategies developed by investment managers.
+- Portfolio Manager: These individuals help companies and traders optimally allocate capital among different investment strategies developed by investment managers.

-• Trading Strategist: In this role, individuals create the models, software and strategies that drive trading at their organization.
+- Trading Strategist: In this role, individuals create the models, software and strategies that drive trading at their organization.

-• Risk Manager: Risk managers review strategies created by the trading strategist and develop risk management policies to comply with regulation.
+- Risk Manager: Risk managers review strategies created by the trading strategist and develop risk management policies to comply with regulation.

 Your application and all required supporting documents are submitted online.
 You can find more information about the application process here.

 Yes.
 A completed bachelor’s degree is the minimum academic requirement for admission into the MSc in Financial Engineering Program.
-If you do not have a bachelor’s degree but believe your credential/degree/certification would be considered equivalent to a bachelor’s degree, you can get it evaluated by a member of NACES such as the or Foundation for International Services (FIS) or World Education Services (WES).
+If you do not have a bachelor’s degree but believe your credential/degree/certification would be considered equivalent to a bachelor’s degree, you can get it evaluated by a member of NACES such as the Foundation for International Services (FIS) or World Education Services (WES).
 If the evaluation determines that your qualifications are equivalent to a bachelor’s degree, provide WQU with your evaluation results and your application can be considered for acceptance.

 Higher National Diplomas (HND) are not considered equivalent to a four-year bachelor’s degree, which is the minimum academic requirement for admission into the MSc in Financial Engineering Program at WQU.

-Students come from a broad range of countries and have diverse backgrounds.
-They want to advance their career and seek life-changing education.
-They are persistent, resilient, and committed to meeting the demands of our rigorous Program and to mastering advanced concepts.
+Our students are career-driven, computer-savvy quantitative thinkers.
+They come from a wide range of countries and have diverse backgrounds.
+They want to advance their career and seek life-changing, quality education.
+They are persistent, resilient, and committed to meeting the demands of our rigorous program and to mastering advanced concepts.
 They understand the value of collaborative work and value sharing knowledge as much as acquiring it.

-✅ Experience with analyzing datasets
+- Experience in analyzing datasets

 The Quantitative Proficiency Test consists of 60 questions covering advanced algebra, linear algebra, differential calculus, integral calculus, differential equations, discrete mathematics, probability, and statistics.
 A portion of the test is dedicated to measuring fundamental knowledge of Python programming and Python data structures.
 Make sure you prepare thoroughly for the test and for the successful completion of the Program.
-You can find a document with sample questions here.
-Use this list of (free!) online resources to strengthen your mathematical, statistical, and programming skills.

 The minimum passing grade for the test is 75%.
 It must be completed in one sitting with up to a total of two (2) hours to finish.
 You have a maximum of two (2) attempts to complete the test.

 Students take one course at a time in a prescribed sequence.
 Each course runs for 7 or 8 weeks with a 2-week break between each course session (one week for the grading process and one week for subsequent course registration).
 There is an additional 2-week break at the end of the year.
-Each course is organized into week-long modules.The learning week begins on Tuesday when the content module is released and ends on the following Monday.
+Each course is organized into week-long modules.
+The learning week begins on Tuesday when the content module is released and ends on the following Monday.

 Upon successful completion of a course, you are required to self-register in the next course.
 If you do not earn a passing grade for a course, you may retake that course.
 Each course is a prerequisite to the following course.
 You can see the complete list of courses in the prescribed sequence here.
 For more details on the grading and attendance policies, please refer to the Catalog.